JaredCounts/OpenFold/README.md

 ### BUGS
 * Slicer skipping axis aligned segments.
 * If a whole triangle is on a slice, which segments from it do we add, if any?
-* Slices at origin getting skipped by slicer.
-* Overlapping shapes on layout
 * Notches skipped when there's an odd number of intersections
 * Segments are duplicated?